-With all the noise surrounding the pandemic, understanding how this time has impacted the Denver tech scene and hiring is essential for continued growth.
+Understanding how this time has impacted the Denver tech scene and hiring is essential for continued growth.
+This page is jam-packed with all of our best resources on technical hiring, from building a killer offer package to the nitty gritty on how long tech hiring actually takes.
 Utilize this guide as a bouncing off point to answer questions, examine laborious processes, and address issues to accelerate finding that just-right technical hire.

 We could write for ages on our love for Colorado from its purple mountain majesties to the resilient people that live here.
 It’s no wonder Denver has made a name for itself as a top tech city.
 As BWBacon has been based in Denver for the last 19 years, we have witnessed the rapidly rising popularity of our city as a national tech hub.